-Knowing how your application is deployed helps us identify likely issues for tracer-agent communication problems or misconfigurations.
-For difficult issues, we may ask to a see a Kubernetes manifest or an ECS task definition, for example.
+Knowing how your application is deployed helps the Support team identify likely issues for tracer-agent communication problems or misconfigurations.
+For difficult issues, Support may ask to a see a Kubernetes manifest or an ECS task definition, for example.

 Custom code written using the tracing libraries, such as tracer configuration, custom instrumentation, and adding span tags

 Custom instrumentation can be a powerful tool, but also can have unintentional side effects on your trace visualizations within Datadog, so support may ask about this to rule it out as a suspect.

 Additionally, asking for your automatic instrumentation and configuration allows Datadog to confirm if this matches what it is seeing in both tracer startup and debug logs.